robinkrystufek/LOMS-JO/README.md

 - Boxicons https://github.com/atisawd/boxicons

 ## License
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][cc-by-nc].
-See the [LICENCE][licence] file for more info.
+See the [LICENSE][licence] file for more info.

 [![CC BY-NC 4.0][cc-by-nc-image]][cc-by-nc]